compendium-tech/compendium/README.md

 git push origin feat/add-user-profile # If working from a fork
 ```

-To open a Pull Request, go to the GitHub repository page (either the original or your fork).
-GitHub will usually detect your newly pushed branch and prompt you to "Compare & pull request."
-Click this button, or alternatively, navigate to the "Pull requests" tab and click "New pull request."
+To open a PR, head to the GitHub repo page (either the original or your fork).
+GitHub usually spots your new branch and offers a "Compare & pull request" button.
+Click that, or just go to the "Pull requests" tab and hit "New pull request."

-When filling out the PR description, use a concise, descriptive title.
-In the description, provide a detailed explanation of your changes, including what problem the PR solves, how it solves it, any relevant context, design decisions, or trade-offs, screenshots or GIFs if applicable, and references to any related issues (e.g., Closes #123).
+When you're filling out the PR, give it a short, clear title.
+In the description, really explain what you did: what problem does this PR fix?
+How does it fix it?
+Any context, design choices, or trade-offs?
+Screenshots or GIFs are always a plus!
+And if it relates to an issue, link it (e.g., Closes #123).

-Request reviews from appropriate team members and add relevant labels or assign to a milestone if necessary.
-Be prepared to receive feedback and make further changes based on code reviews; pushing new commits to your branch will automatically update the PR.
-Once the PR has been approved by the required reviewers and all checks pass, it can be merged into the main branch.
+Ask the right folks to review your code, and add any labels or milestones if needed.
+Be ready for feedback – it's part of the process!
+Pushing new commits to your branch will automatically update the PR.
+Once enough people have approved and all our automated checks pass, your changes can be merged!

 # System Architecture

 <img width="80%" alt="architecture" src="https://github.com/user-attachments/assets/bd038fe6-f1ef-4631-bc3e-9ae8e8bf9e3c" />

-This section outlines the setup process for the various components of our system architecture.
-We leverage a mix of programming languages, databases, caching mechanisms, external APIs, and cloud services to build a robust and scalable application.
+We leverage a mix of programming languages, databases, caching mechanisms, external APIs, and cloud services:
 - **Python**: Primarily used for specialized microservice services, including interactions with the LLM API for the assistant service.
 - **Go**: Chosen for the core microservices (application service, course service, user service, college service, subscription service, email delivery service).
 - **Vite, Vue 3**: Provide a modern and efficient development environment for our Frontend SPA, allowing for rapid development and a highly interactive user experience.
 Vite's speed and Vue 3's reactive framework are key here.